 Aurora Borealis in Finnish Lapland from Flatlight Creative House

-It is less surprising that Lapland’s ancient inhabitants had some colourful theories about the origins of the aurora.
+It is less surprising that Lapland’s ancient inhabitants had some colorful theories about the origins of the aurora.
 Some attributed it to light reflected off shoals of fish in the Barents Sea.
 Others believed it was the result of foxes skipping across the tundra, the origin of the Finnish name for the aurora – revontulet, or fox’s fires.

-The mundane scientific explanation, that the phenomenon is caused by the consequences of solar winds in the polar regions of the Earth, does absolutely nothing to diminish the sheer wonder of their spectacle.
-Finnish Lapland, along with Iceland and northern Sweden and Norway, is located directly in the zone of the aurora’s oval encircling the Arctic, with a similar band of activity forming around the less populated Antarctic polar regions.
+The scientific explanation, that the phenomenon is caused by the consequences of solar winds in the polar regions of the Earth, does absolutely nothing to diminish the sheer wonder of their spectacle.
+Finnish Lapland, along with Iceland and northern Sweden and Norway, is located directly in the zone of the aurora’s oval encircling the Arctic, with a similar band of an activity forming around the less populated Antarctic polar regions.